DeniseSl22/SPARQLTutorialBioSB2019/README.md

 Read the workshopmaterial online at [https://bigcat-um.github.io/SPARQLTutorialBioSB2019/]

-The material for this workshop is available under [CC-BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence
+The material for this workshop is available under [CC-BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence.

 Authors: